 Oil And Filter Change on a Ducati Monster 696

-The only parts you will need for Ducati monster oil change is an OEM Ducati oil filter and 15W50 oil.
+The only parts you will need for the Ducati Monster oil change are an OEM Ducati oil filter and 15W50 oil.
 The Spin-On Ducati OEM oil filter is part number 44440038A.
 It fits all Ducati’s with spin-on filters and replaces part numbers 44440035A and 44440037A.

 When you remove the oil plug there is a copper crush washer that you can also replace.
 It’s not necessary to always replace it if you don’t have one, the old one can be reused.
 I bought a new one down at the local dealer and it was only a dollar or two.

-For oil, you should use a high quality 15W50 synthetic oil.
-The engines on Ducati Monster are air and oil-cooled.
+For oil, you should use a high-quality 15W50 synthetic oil.
+The engines on the Ducati Monster are air and oil-cooled.
 You need an oil that can handle high temperatures and Shell and Motul are good choices.

 I used Motul 300V Synthetic Motor Oil since it has a lot of good reviews and I’ve used Motul in other bikes I have owned.